Photos

 Mrs. J. R. Whitlock passed away at the home of her son-in-law, Thomas Jones, near Kennedy, Ky., at 8 o'clock this morning.
 She was 73 years old, and a woman of many estimable traits.
 She was a sister of James H. Parrish.
 Rev. R. L. Cave will conduct the funeral Tuesday morning at 11 o'clock.
 The interment will be in the Parrish family burial plot."

-Lucretia married John Robert Whitlock on or after February 7, 1852 in Christian Co., Kentucky 19.
+Lucretia married John Robert Whitlock on February 12, 1852 29 in Christian Co., Kentucky.
+(Their marriage license was issued on February 7, 1852 in Christian Co., Kentucky 19.)

 For information on their children, see his page.